Panic Disorder! M’s story…

-Firstly I had CBT therapy to reduce my anxious thoughts, but at the same time I had to face situations that may trigger a panic attack, knowing that it may happen and knowing that it probably wouldn’t last more that 20-30 minutes.
+Firstly I had CBT therapy to reduce my anxious thoughts, but at the same time, I had to face situations that may trigger a panic attack, knowing that it may happen and knowing that it probably wouldn’t last more than 20-30 minutes.

-I had to face situations like going to a crowded shopping centre, getting on a crowded platform or train and going to a crowded theatre or cinema.
+I had to face situations like going to a crowded shopping center, getting on a crowded platform or train, and going to a crowded theatre or cinema.

-Sometimes I still had a panic attack and sometimes I didn’t, but when it did my husband took me somewhere to sit calm and just talked to me and held me close to his chestwhile I went through it – he just repeated over an over that I was fine and it will all be over soon, and it ended just as he said.
+Sometimes I still had a panic attack and sometimes I didn’t, but when it did my husband took me somewhere to sit calm and just talked to me and held me close to his chest while I went through it – he just repeated over and over that I was fine and it will all be over soon, and it ended just as he said.

 I remember shaking, my heart was palpitating, and I was trying to take slow breaths, but just the fact that he was there and just talking to me helped me through.

 Luckily it never happened when I was alone on the street, but I know that when I collapsed on the station before people were always very helpful, giving me water, sitting me down somewhere, talking to me, and calling emergency services.

 So, I just had to trust that they would help me again.
 My worst panic attacks actually happened during the night.
 I would fall asleep for 5-15 mins and they wake up with a burning sensation spreading all over my body, my heart would be pounding, I would feel sick and sometimes vomit.

 At first, I thought I was having some kind of allergic reaction, I felt like something was invading my body.
 I even woke up once with crawling sensations in my face, head, chest, and down my arms, like crawling insects.